+Based on the understanding of the Implicit Identity Leakage, we further propose a simple yet effective method termed as the ID-unaware Deepfake Detection Model to improve the generalization ability of binary classifiers.

+\textbf{Motivation.} It has been widely acknowledged that object detection modules focus on local areas of images, instead of the global representation \cite{luo2016understanding,zhang2017s3fd,liu2018receptive,li2019scale}.
+Inspired by the fact that local areas usually do not reflect the identity of images, we designed the Artifact Detection Module in our model to focus on local artifact areas on images, so as to pay less attention to the global identity.
+By preventing our model from learning the global ID representation of images, the influence of Implicit Identity Leakage can be reduced.

-In this section, we propose the Common Artifact Deepfake Detection Model (CADDM).
-In CADDM, the Artifact Detection Module (ADM) is designed to reduce the phenomenon of IIL.
-Moreover, we propose a Multi-scale Facial Swap (MFS) method to generate fake images with the ground truth of artifact area positions and also enrich artifact features in the training phase.
+Moreover, to facilitate the training of the Artifact Detection Module, we propose the Multi-scale Facial Swap method to generate fake images with the ground truth of artifact area positions, which also enriches artifact features in the training phase.